 Proposal 7.
 (15/15) In one BWP, one slice group links to only one slice-specific RACH configuration.

 Proposal 8.
-(15/15) The UE AS should be aware of the selected slice group ID (s), no matter received from the UE NAS directly or derived based on the information provided by the UE NAS indirectly.
+(14/15) The UE AS should be aware of the selected slice group ID (s), no matter received from the UE NAS directly or derived based on the information provided by the UE NAS indirectly.
+The implicit derivation means the UE AS determines the slice group for RACH based on the slice and the slice-slice group mapping from the UE NAS.

 Proposal 9.
-(15/15) Left to the network implementation on how to signal slice-based RA-prioritization parameters.
+(15/15) Left to the network implementation on how to signal the order of slice-based RA-prioritization parameters.

 Proposal 10.
 (13/15) The maximum number of RA-prioritization configurations (i.e. maxSliceInfo-r17) is suggested to be further discussed.